rob-Hitchens/trading-bots/example_bots/simple_limit/README.md

 **Prepare prices**

-- First, we go fetch our reference price from the selected exchange and market quoting its orderbook.
+- First, we go fetch our reference price from the selected `exchange` and `market` quoting its orderbook.
-- Our reference price gets converted our market's quote currency and is saved as ref_bid and ref_ask.
+- Our reference price gets converted to our market's quote currency and is saved as `ref_bid` and `ref_ask`.
-- We offset our reference prices using our multipliers from configs and save them as bid_price and ask_price
+- We offset our reference prices using our `multipliers` from configs and save them as `bid_price` and `ask_price`.

 **Cancel orders**

 - Cancel all pending orders at the selected market on Buda.com.
-This frees balance to use on our orders
+This frees balance to use on our orders.

 **Prepare Amounts**
-- Get amounts from configs to dictate maximum allowed to spend on each order
+- Get amounts from configs to dictate maximum allowed to spend on each order.
-- Validates against available balance
+- Validates against available balance.
-- Sets the amount to be used on orders as quote_amount and base_amount
+- Sets the amount to be used on orders as quote_amount and base_amount.

 **Get Deploy List**
-- Builds a list of orders to be deployed
+- Builds a list of orders to be deployed.

 **Deploy Orders**
-- Places our orders at the exchange (You can test with `dry_run=True` flag on global settings to be sure)
+- Places our orders at the exchange (You can test with `dry_run=True` flag on global settings to be sure).

 ### Abort